Umbragloom/website/content/posts/blog/life-changes.md

 surprised with our second daughter.
 I fell of the wagon, but continued to take my medicine.
 For a time.. then stupidly stopped.

-Fast forward a two years, and i decide i've had enough and get on a diet.
+Fast forward two years, and i decide i've had enough and get on a diet.
 I keep the diet going for several months.
-Lose nearly 50Lbs, and feel better than ever.
-Then stress hits me like a brick and I fall back into my horrible eating habits.. gain all that weight lost back, and make myself worse and more miserable.
+Lose nearly 50 Lbs, and feel better than ever.
+Then stress hits me like a brick and I fall back into my horrible eating habits.. gain all that I weight lost back, and make myself worse and more miserable.
 Cut to a few weeks ago.

-I felt like like i was getting sick, like very sick, and with everything going on in the world with Covid, I wasn't going to chance my kids getting it.
+I felt like I was getting sick, like very sick, and with everything going on in the world with Covid, I wasn't going to chance my kids getting it.
 I go to the hospital, they scold me or not taking my blood pressure medicines, (which I did start taking again, but couldn't get refills on because my